 If you are planning a visit to Disney World in Orlando, Florida, you may be confused about ticket prices, because there are so many options.
-Below we offer a look at current Disney price options as of April 20, 2017.
+Below we offer a look at current Disney price options (as of June 23, 2021).
 These numbers are for online ticket purchasing.
 Tickets at the gate may cost more.

-If you plan to visit the Magic Kingdom for more than one day, your per-day ticket price will be slightly lower, with the exact price depending on how many days you choose.
+If you plan to visit a single park for more than one day, your per-day ticket price will be slightly lower, with the exact price depending on how many days you choose.

 A one-day pass that allows you to go between Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom all in the same day will cost you $174 at a minimum for those age ten or older, with a peak price of $224 on the busiest days.
 Again, consult the official Walt Disney World ticket calendar to see the exact price (before added taxes) on the day you are interested in.

 For further information on annual passes, water park tickets, and other tickets, go here.
 You should also check out the Disney World deals page for the latest discount ticket and/or hotel packages.